oracle/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

       "condition": {
         "typeReachable": "<condition-class>"
       },
-      "name": "<fully-qualified-class-name>",
+      "name": "<fully-qualified-class-name>"
-      "customTargetConstructorClass": "<custom-target-constructor-class>"
     }
+  ],
+ "proxies": [
+   {
+     "condition": {
+       "typeReachable": "<condition-class>"
+     },
+     "interfaces": ["<fully-qualified-interface-name-1>", "<fully-qualified-interface-name-n>"]
+   }
  ]
 }
 ```

 Each entry in `types` enables serializing and deserializing objects of the class given by `name`.

-Lambda serialization is also supported: all lambdas declared in the methods of the class given by `name` can be serialized/deserialized.
+Each entry in `lambdaCapturingTypes` enables lambda serialization: all lambdas declared in the methods of the class given by `name` can be serialized and deserialized.

+Each entry in `proxies` enables the [Proxy](https://docs.oracle.com/javase/8/docs/technotes/guides/reflection/proxy.html) serialization by providing an interface list that a proxy implements.

 ## Predefined Classes